By Mark Drake

-This tutorial goes over the commands used to manage Redis clients and replicas.
+This tutorial will provide an overview of the commands used to manage Redis clients and replicas.

 This guide is written as a cheat sheet with self-contained examples.
 We encourage you to jump to any section that is relevant to the task you’re trying to complete.

-This guide will default to “primary” and “replica” whenever possible, but note that there are a few instances where the terms “master” and “slave” unavoidably come up.
+This guide will default to “primary” and “replica” whenever possible, but note that there are a few instances where the terms “master” unavoidably come up.

 One of Redis’s most distinguishing features is its built-in replication.
 When using replication, Redis creates exact copies of the primary instance.
 These secondary instances reconnect to the primary any time their connections break and will always aim to remain an exact copy of the primary.